 Day Tour Route Itinerary: Port, McArthur Statue, Malinta Tunnel, Filipino Heroes Memorial, Japanese Memorial Garden, Kindley Airfield, Beach Resort Complex, Lunch at Corregidor Inn, Middleside Barracks, Hospital, Milelong Barracks, Different Military Installations, Cine Corregidor, Pacific War Memorial, Eternal Flame Monument and the Spanish Lighthouse.

-On our second biking trip, we stayed overnight.
+On our second biking trip (June 2015), we stayed overnight.
 The great thing about staying overnight is that you can resume biking in the afternoon without a guide when it’s not so hot, go on a night ride around the ruins and Malinta Tunnel, and ride some more in the morning so that you can cover more ground at a leisurely pace.

 Day 1 morning: Jungle trails, Middleside barracks, Battery Way, Battery Grubbs, Battery Hearn, Hospital, Milelong Barracks, Different Military Installations, Cine Corregidor, Pacific War Memorial, Eternal Flame Monument, Spanish Lighthouse, Malinta Tunnel, Lunch at Corregidor Inn, Check-in at hotel (2:30 pm)

 Day 2 morning (DIY): Port, Beach Resort Complex, North & South Beach, trail overlooking beaches, coastal road to Malinta lateral tunnel entrance; lunch at Corregidor Inn (check-out is 12NN)

 BIKER’S PACKAGE RATES & INCLUSIONS: (as of Jan.
 2017*)

 - For those renting Bamboo Bicycles, it costs P300/hour.